sayakpaul/FunMatch-Distillation/README.md

 A few differences from the original implementation:

 * The authors use BiT-ResNet152x2 as a teacher.
+While I didn't use this model for this project, you can find these models on TensorFlow Hub.
+More details are available [here](https://github.com/sayakpaul/BiT-jax2tf).
 * The `mixup()` variant I used will produce a pair of duplicate images if the number of images is even.
 Now, for 8 workers it will become 8 pairs.
   This may have led to the reduced performance.
 We can overcome this by using `tf.roll(images, 1, axis=0)`